quantumlib/Cirq/docs/dev/notebooks.md

 External dependencies, for these purposes, are calls to external services and APIs, such as vendor endpoints for cloud services.
-These can also include external downloads, such as installing packages from unknown debian repositories, which may be blocked for security reasons.
+These can also include external downloads, such as installing packages from unknown Debian repositories, which may be blocked for security reasons.

 The site that generates the outputs for notebooks also can't handle external dependencies.